junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Introduced in House
 - 2016-07-14 — Introduced in House
 - 2016-07-14 — Referred to the House Committee on Homeland Security.
+- 2016-08-03 — Referred to the Subcommittee on Emergency Preparedness, Response and Communications.
+- 2016-09-13 — Committee Consideration and Mark-up Session Held.
+- 2016-09-13 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-09-19 — Placed on the Union Calendar, Calendar No. 586.
+- 2016-09-19 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-754.
+- 2016-09-19 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-754.